Theo-Panella/BastionHost_Project/ACL_Subnets.md

 - We are talking about ACL (Stateless communication).
 - See the advice at the end of the document.
 - In this case, I allowed all protocol types in the ACLs — **not recommended** for production.
 - If you're building a company-level application, allow output traffic on ports **1024–65535** (high ports used by the OS).
 For input, restrict traffic to **only what's necessary**, like TCP port 22 for SSH.
-This minimizes your attack surface.
+This minimizes the attack surface for invaders.

 ## 🌐 VPC 1 — ACL-SubNet_A, ACL-SubNet_B, and ACL-SubNet_C